 In 1991, Lewis & Clark law students held the first Public Interest Law Project (PILP) auction raising enough money to help two students take jobs at the Legal Aid office in Portland during the summer.
 With the sweat of students and the support of the school and alumni, PILP has held an annual auction nearly every year since 1991 helping students take public interest positions in Oregon, across the country, and around the world during the summer months.
 Stipends are awarded based not only on the work that the host organization does, but also on the experience and supervision the student will receive.

-Visit PILP’s Summer Stipend page for more details.
+Visit PILP’s Summer Award page for more details.

-Locations where our students have worked using their PILP stipends
+Locations where our students have worked using their PILP Summer Awards

 Lezak Legacy Fellowship